syncfusion/blazor-docs/src/charts/bullet-chart/title.md

 ## Title

-The title of the Bullet Chart displays information about the data plotted by specifying it in the [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Title) property.
+The title of the Bullet Chart displays the information about the data plotted by specifying it in the [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Title) property.

 ```csharp
 @using Syncfusion.Blazor.Charts